Varsity’s roguers / detasselers are hand-picked and experienced, usually coming back year after year.

 Crew hiring statusSome Varsity crews are nearly full.
 We are hiring as follows:

 Lincoln: Returning Varsity workers and others by invitation only

 Seward: Returning Varsity workers and others by invitation only

 Grand Island: Returning Varsity workers and newcomers who have completed all paperwork - send it in, we're hiring

 School’s out and you need cash for summer fun, for spending money during the school year, for tuition.
 Many treat seed corn field work like an annual career and Varsity offers the sort of pay that experienced workers deserve.

-Just like their name suggests, rogue corn plants are unwanted.
-If the rogue corn is allowed to mature, it will contaminate (pollinate) the good corn.
-Roguers are told how to spot the bad corn and eliminate it.
 The seasons for roguing and detasseling will often overlap a bit, but roguing season always starts earlier.
 Typically roguing will start at the end of June and last through most of July.
+Some of our crews only rogue.
+Other crews will do both.
 (The detasseling season usually doesn't kick in until July.)

 For starters, experienced leaders and a pay system built for the highest rewards.
 Supervisors for Varsity receive annual training in crew management, field techniques, and field safety.

 At the heart of the Varsity incentive system is the belief that efficient work deserves good pay-and for that matter, more efficient work deserves better pay.

 We use a pay-by-the-row system to determine roguer / detasseler pay.
 Each row is worth a set dollar amount.
 The more rows you “pass,” the more money you make.
 Of all the incentive systems for field work, none are better at making sure you earn more for your efforts.